In this Article

 How Much Water Should a Pregnant Woman Drink?

-Many people don’t realise that they are thirsty.
+Many women don’t realise that they are thirsty.
 If you tend to forget to drink water and don’t feel thirsty often, you must keep a journal to note the time and amount of water consumed.
 This can be done via an app as well, as it will give you reminders on when and how much water to drink.
 So have a glass of water before and after a meal.
 This will not only help you remember to drink water but also help with any issues related to constipation.

 How Can Dehydration Be Prevented During Pregnancy?

 There are many ways in which you can ensure that you stay hydrated during pregnancy.

 - Drink enough water and drink slowly (and at frequent intervals).
 Drinking too much water too fast can put too much pressure on your kidneys.

 - Drink one cup of water for every hour that you are awake.

 - You can add a couple of slices of lemon or a few pieces of watermelon in your glass of water for a different taste.

 - Incorporate liquids into your diet.
 Soups and fresh fruit juices are great sources due to their water content.
 Make sure that the juice is made at home and that it is sugar-free.

 - Do not consume caffeine, soda, or processed fruit juices with too much sugar.
 These substances act as a diuretic which is counterproductive.